-Figure 3.9 The Timed Events Menu
+Figure 3.21 The Timed Events Menu

-For P1500 only, a timed events output is available at the external events port.
+A timed events output is available at the external events port.
 This output can be used to control an external device such as a column switching valve.
 The output can be turned on or off up to six times per run.

 The time on the first line of the menu remains 0.0.
 Additional timed events are added much like time lines in the Solvent Program.
 Use the down-arrow key to reach a blank line, then press [+].
 As many as five additional lines can be added.
 The Time field in any added line is editable.
 Enter times and turn the output Off or On in any of the six Event fields using the [+] / [-] keys.
-Figure 3.10 shows a Timed Events Example.